 Description: CTB Locker encrypts documents with .ctbl files extension.
 It attacks common file types and typically places a ransom demand (with unique decryption key) requesting payment in exchange for ransomware decryption software and private decrypt key.

 Distribution: CTB Locker is primarily distributed via Trojan email attachments and fake downloads.

 Variants: CrySiS, .Wallet, .XTBL, ARROW, ARENA, CESAR, JAVA, BIP, COMBO

 Description: Dharma ransomware attacks key folders, encrypts files, adds an email address to each filename and changes the extension (e.g. to .bip or .combo or .arrow or random alphanumeric characters).
 Email addresses tend use @india.com, @aol.com or @mail.ru domains.
 If your files fail to open and have an email address inserted into the filename and/or extension appended, please get in touch and we can advise if decryption is possible.

 Distribution: Dharma ransomware is primarily distributed via RDP hack or trojan email attachments.

-Whatever type of ransomware virus or malware you are experiencing, the team at Red Mosquito can provide knowledgeable, friendly and honest decrypt advice.
+Whatever type of ransomware virus or malware you are experiencing, the team at RM Data Recovery can provide knowledgeable, friendly and honest decrypt advice.
 For a free evaluation, please click the button below and complete the simple form: